arpcard/rgi/readme.txt

 Before you run RGI script, make sure you have installed all other bioinformatics tool already:

 * MetaGeneMark http://exon.gatech.edu/GeneMark/license_download.cgi

+- Tested with MetaGeneMark v3.26 on linux 64 and Mac OS X

 * BLAST ftp://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/

+- Tested with BLAST 2.2.31+ on linux 64 and Mac OS X

 * Biopython http://biopython.org/DIST/docs/install/Installation.html#sec12
 * Download the database - card.json from Downloads in our website